hgc-tpg/HGCTPGIntegration/README.md

 - Release branches
 - Integration branches

-In addition, specific versions of the code are tagged on the release branch.
+In addition, specific versions of the code are tagged on the release branches.

 ### Development branches
-Development branches are the entry points of all new developments.
-Pull Requests (PR) are made on these branches, and this is where there that the review and integration process start.
+The development branch is the entry points of all new developments.
+Pull Requests (PR) are made on this branch, and this is where the review and integration process start.

 Development branches are based on CMSSW pre-releases and meant to be used primarily by developers.
 New development branches are created when new CMSSW pre-releases are available.
-At a given point in time there is only one development branch being used (the one corresponding to the most recent CMSSW pre-release), which means that on-going developments need to be ported to newly created development branches (see Section for information on this porting). **The development branch being used is defined as the `default` branch in Github**.
+At a given point in time there is only one development branch being used (the one corresponding to the most recent CMSSW pre-release), which means that on-going developments need to be ported to newly created development branches (see the following [Section](#moving-to-more-recent-development-and-release-branches) for information on this porting). **The development branch being used at a given moment is defined as the `default` branch in Github**.

 Development branches should follow to some extent the evolution of the CMSSW pre-releases, although the creation of a new development branch is in general not necessary for every CMSSW pre-release.